Aryan102899/user/README.md

 3. Check the execute permission of the script run.sh
 4. make sure port 8080 is not in use
 5. execute shell script ./run.sh
-6. if everything goes well, you can browse the restful api through url:http://localhost:8080/swagger-ui/
+6. you can browse the restful api through url:http://localhost:8080/swagger-ui/
 7. This project uses h2 database, h2 database query url: http://localhost:8080/h2-console